SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-quickest-way-to-get-your-windows-10-soe-up-and-running/rule.md

 ---
 type: rule
-title: Do you know the quickest way to get your Windows 10 SOE up and running?
+title: Do you know the quickest way to get your Windows SOE up and running?
-uri: do-you-know-the-quickest-way-to-get-your-windows-10-soe-up-and-running
+uri: do-you-know-the-quickest-way-to-get-your-windows-soe-up-and-running
 authors:
   - title: Adam Cogan
     url: https://ssw.com.au/people/adam-cogan